 Pure Bassheads: Beyerdynamic DT770 Pro 80ohm $180 [Amazon] [Amazon-250ohm] (Don’t think this is worth it unless you’re a basshead and HAVE to have huge bass + closed ear, I think DT770 is too much bass IMO I’d get DT990 Pro for great details and bass is more refined but still big, or just cheaper headphone over this like Fischer FA003, soundstage is lacking on the Pro models due to clamps)

 Best Cheap Headphones (Best Value Ever): Panasonic RP-HTF600-S $30 [Amazon] + Beyerdynamic Velour Pads [Amazon] I’d get these over the HD650 $490, Secondary: Incipio Forte F38 $30 [Amazon] (less bass and smaller soundstage but better mids/treble/clarity than HTF600, more closed than RP-HTF600-S, “not as fun”, this is a rebranded Fischer FA004 like the Brainwavz HM3 $68, some say better than the ~$120 FA003/HM5, change out for Shure SRH750DJ pads [Amazon])

-Best Dirt Cheap, Clip-On/Portable: Koss KSC75 $15 [Amazon] (sound better on a headband, ie Parts-express headband, or Portapro headband if you don’t mind more clampage), Secondary: Coby CV185 ($10)
+Best Dirt Cheap, Clip-On/Portable: Koss KSC75 $15 [Amazon] (a great option for exercising headphones, sound better on a headband ie Parts-express headband or Portapro headband if you don’t mind more clampage), Secondary: Coby CV185 ($10)